aurovrata/cf7-grid-layout/README.txt

 Create a new form to be able to leverage the grid editor functionality.

 this plugin allows you to create grid layout forms by creating a HTML markup and a CSS stylesheet which displays your form fields in a responsive grid.
+= 19.
+Form previews throws 404 page not found error =

+You need to refresh your permalinks, please go to Settings->Permalinks in your dashboard, scroll down and hit the 'Save' button.

 == Screenshots ==